macimax/WIKI_STEPMANIA/List-of-Song-Modifiers.md

 Backwards: The chart is mirrored?

-Left: Left becomes down, down becomes right, right becomes up, up becomes left.
+Left: The chart is turn left.

-Right: Left becomes up, down becomes left, right becomes down, up becomes right.
+Right: The chart is turn right.

 Shuffle: The chart is randomized, but tries to prevent jacks(?).